-From a warhorse to a war-wounded spinner.
 South African Athol Rowan often bowled with a metal leg brace because of injuries sustained in the Western Desert.
 The younger brother of Eric Rowan, who played 26 Tests for South Africa, Athol was capped 15 times between 1947 and 1951.
 He had an unusual grip for an offspinner, with his spinning finger along rather than across the seam, and a stumbling run-up as a result of his gammy leg.
 His finest hour came when he bowled South Africa to a tense victory over England at Trent Bridge in 1951.
 He died in South Africa in 1998.

 A multi-talented sportsman is born.
-The Honourable Alfred Lyttelton was one of seven brothers who played first-class cricket, and as well as playing four Tests for England he played football for his country and was an outstanding tennis player.
+The Honourable Alfred Lyttelton was one of seven brothers who played first-class cricket, and as well as playing four Tests for England, he played football for his country and was an outstanding tennis player.
 He ended with a freakish bowling average of 4.75 after taking 4 for 19 (one of them caught by stand-in wicketkeeper WG Grace) with underarm lobs while bowling in his wicketkeeping pads - declarations were not permitted in those days, so every Englishman got a bowl - against Australia at The Oval in 1884.
 He died in London in 1913.

 A World Cup win for Australia's women, with England their victims in the final in Christchurch.
 England pottered to 151 for 5 off 60 overs, and though Australia lost wickets steadily, they had six balls and three wickets left when they got home.
 That gave them victory in, to give it its full name, the Hansells Vita Fresh Women's World Cup.
 Catchy.

-After twice being runners-up, Perth Scorchers finally got to take home the Big Bash League trophy when they beat Hobart Hurricanes by 39 runs in the final in Perth.
+After twice being runners-up, Perth Scorchers finally got to take home the Big Bash League trophy when they beat Hobart Hurricanes by 39 runs in the final, in Perth.
 Shaun Marsh, sent home from the South African tour due to a calf injury, did most of the damage, along with his brother Mitch.
 Happily enough for Shaun, after his title-clinching half-century, he was called up to the Australian squad once again, this time to replace an injured Shane Watson.

-An impromptu rest day on what should have been the second day of the fifth Test between India and England in Madras, following the death of King George VI on February 6.
+An impromptu rest day on what should have been the second day of the fifth Test between India and England, in Madras, following the death of King George VI on February 6.

 Aftab Habib, who was born on this day, was picked for the New Zealand series in 1999 despite never having been on an A tour.
 England probably thought it would be a good chance to ease him in against substandard opposition.
 It wasn't.
-After scores of 1, 6 and a horrible 104-ball 19 that was like watching a man on cricketing Death Row, Habib was dumped.
+After scores of 1, 6 and a horrible 104-ball 19 that was like watching a man on cricketing death row, Habib was dumped.

 © ESPN Sports Media Ltd.